CI/CD Infrastructure Setup

 # Check cluster health

-# Verify all components
+# Verify NoETL

 # Check observability services